COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

 - `Start`: Check the number of items acquired and change the `Act` depending on how many have been acquired.
-Also disables the portal from worlds already entered
+Also disables the portal from worlds already entered.

 #pagebreak()
 ==== `HubBackground` <HubBackgroundDetailed>